prof-rossetti/intro-to-python/projects/data-freestyle/README.md

 Finally, create a slideshow presentation summarizing the results, and deliver it to the class during the designated project demo day.
 Your presentation should be around five to seven minutes in length.
 It is nice, but not required, for all members to have a speaking role.

 Deliver: your **Slides** in PDF format, and your synchronous or asynchronous **Presentation**.
-Optionally pre-record a video of your presentation and post to YouTube.
+Optionally pre-record a video of your presentation (for example using Zoom) and post the MP4 file to YouTube.